General

 For the protection of First Peoples arts practice from misappropriation, moral and copyright infringement, appropriate documentation must be submitted if you propose to work with First Peoples stories/cultural material that is not your own, such as letters of confirmation from the First Peoples you are working with and protocols you will put in place to ensure cultural safety.

-Applications from non-First Peoples applicants that contain ICIP or collaborations may also be reviewed by a First Peoples cultural protocol review panel.
+Applications from non-First Peoples applicants that contain ICIP, or collaborations may also be reviewed by a First Peoples cultural protocol review panel.
 Activity that does not follow or demonstrate correct protocols will not be supported.

-Please use the below as a guide of the types of supporting documentation you need to provide:
+For the Projects Focus area - please use the below as a guide of the types of supporting documentation you need to provide:

-• the budget amount allocated for First Peoples collaboration or engagement (in the budget section of the application)
+- the budget amount allocated for First Peoples collaboration or engagement (in the budget section of the application)

-For organisations / as appropriate:
+For organisations/as appropriate:

-• Cultural safety protocol strategies.
+- Cultural safety protocol strategies.

-• First Peoples community engagement plans
+- First Peoples community engagement plans

 Yes.
 This grant may affect your payments.
 Please check with Centrelink or your contact person at NDIS.
 You may want to consider being auspiced by an organisation.